thanhdaonguyen/Client_Selection_in_FL/README.md

 To operate, run the file `execute.py`.
 The workflow in the file follows following steps:

 1. **Initialization**:
-    - The code starts by initializing: clients (set $K$), server --> `execute.py`
+    - The code starts by initializing: clients (set $K$), server, selected client list (set $\mathbb{S}$) --> `execute.py`
     - Detail steps for performing the initialization --> `Initializer.py`

 2. **Enter the training loop**:
     - The process enter a loop of Resource Request, Client selection, Distribution, Scheduled Update & Upload, and Aggregation (just like the described protocol in the according paper).
-Details are describe in the following steps
+Details are described in the following steps

 3. **Resource Request**
     - <mark>Right now, just assume that the server knows in advance all information of clients.
 Therefore this step is ignored</mark>

 4. **Client selection**
-    - This step perform the core algorithm for client selection.
     - First, the primary-selected clients (set $K'$) is chosen from the intialized clients (set $K$) --> `primary_client_selection_methods.py`.
     - Then, the secondary-selected clients (set $\mathbb{S}$) is chosen form primary-selected clients (set $K'$) --> `secondary_client_selection_methods.py`.